HomeLatest NewsCyber SecuritySophos Intercept X to offer next-generation server protection: Sophos MD Sunil Sharma

 “Cybercriminals use stolen information for their own spear-phishing campaigns and crime sprees, or they could resell it at a premium price on the Dark Web or to a private network of buyers.
 Sophos threat experts have seen access to compromised servers for sale on the Dark Web, in addition to the poached data itself – a bonus for cybercriminals, but a double whammy for businesses,” he added.

 The need for server protection exists in organisations of all sizes, with smaller businesses being potentially at more risk than larger, better-resourced enterprises.
 According to Frank Dickson, research vice president, Security Products with IDC, “The small- and mid-sized markets (SMBs) face challenges for server protection as they need the same level of protection as their enterprise counterparts, yet protection must be in an extremely easy to use offering.
-Additionally, sadly, SMBs are too often tempted to use underpowered, inappropriate PC endpoint offerings to protect servers as a way to save cost, forcing SMB server security vendors to provide compelling, affordable offerings that are also appropriate for a smaller or understaffed IT department.”
+Additionally, sadly, SMBs are too often tempted to use underpowered, inappropriate PC endpoint offerings to protect servers as a way to save cost, forcing server security vendors to provide compelling, affordable offerings that are also appropriate for a smaller or understaffed IT department.”

 Get the day's headlines from Tech Observer straight in your inbox